Spring 2023 Travel Courses

-Students interested in participating in the Urban Tropical Ecology course are required to respond to acknowledge and sign the Statement of Expectations for the course prior to receiving a permission number to enroll.
-Email signed forms to Tom.Schultz@duke.edu.
+Students interested in participating in the Urban Tropical Ecology course are required to respond to and acknowledge the statement of expectations for the course via the DUML Travel Course Qualtrics prior to receiving a permission number to enroll.

-Block C: Community-Based Marine Conservation – Kino Bay, Mexico
+Block C: Community-Based Marine Conservation – Kino Bay, Mexico, Spring 2023

 ENV 528SA.
 COMMUNITY-BASED MARINE CONSERVATION (KINO BAY, MEXICO)